Deeply Depleted Channel™ (DDC) Low-Power CMOS Technology

 |Video: Planar, bulk CMOS advanced device technology|

 Power consumption is the primary limiter of adding features and functionality on semiconductor chip products ranging from mobile electronics to tethered servers and networking equipment.
-SuVolta’s Deeply Depleted Channel™ (DDC) technology enables the reduction of both leakage power and active power consumption, primarily by addressing transistor threshold voltage (VT) variation and carrier mobility issues.
+SuVolta’s Deeply Depleted Channel™ (DDC) technology enables the reduction of both leakage power and active power consumption, primarily by addressing transistor threshold voltage (VT) variation, body effect and carrier mobility issues.
 The benefits of SuVolta’s DDC technology apply across a wide range of IC products, including processors, SOCs and memories.

 SuVolta’s DDC transistor reduces threshold voltage (VT) variability and enables continued CMOS scaling.
 The structure works by forming a deeply depleted channel when a voltage is applied to the gate.
 In a typical implementation the DDC channel has several regions – an undoped or very lightly doped region, a VT setting offset region and a screening region.
 Each implementation of SuVolta’s DDC transistor may vary depending on the wafer fabrication facility and specific chip design requirements.